andrewchaa/til/git/set-up-ssh.md

    Agent pid 59566
    ```

 3. Add your SSH key to the ssh-agent.
 If you used an existing SSH key rather than generating a new SSH key, you'll need to replace id_rsa in the command with the name of your existing private key file.
+Use -K option to add it to Mack Keychain

    ```
-   $ ssh-add ~/.ssh/id_rsa
+   $ ssh-add -K ~/.ssh/id_rsa
    ```

 4. Copy the SSH key to your clipboard.